UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Electricity Services in Boston

-Boston’s primary electricity provider is Eversource Energy, but thanks to electricity deregulation in Massachusetts, you can choose a competitive supplier for your electricity generation while Eversource still handles delivery and maintenance.
+Boston’s primary electricity provider is Eversource Energy, but thanks to electricity deregulation in Massachusetts, you can choose a retail electric provider (REP) for your electricity generation while Eversource still handles delivery and maintenance.

 About Eversource Energy